-At the time of our Compensation Assessment, these peer companies were generally comparable to the Company with respect to revenue (all less than \$315 million at such time), market capitalization (all between \$60 million and \$2 billion at such time) and industry (IP-licensing and software) to the extent practical taking into consideration our unique business model and financial profile.
-To assess the competitiveness of our executive compensation program for fiscal 2014, the compensation committee reviewed the Compensation Assessment.
-As part of this process, Compensia analyzed target and actual compensation for each of our named executive officers, both in terms of each element of compensation and in terms of total direct compensation and compared it against the Compensation Assessment.
+At the time of our Compensation Assessment, these peer companies were generally comparable to the Company with respect to annual revenue (all less than \$416 million at such time), market capitalization (all between \$60 million and \$2.2 billion at such time) and industry (primarily IP-licensing and software and other high-technology industries) to the extent practical taking into consideration our unique business model and financial profile.
+To assess the competitiveness of our executive compensation program for fiscal 2015, the compensation committee reviewed the Compensation Assessment.
+As part of this process, Compensia analyzed base salaries, target bonuses and target total cash compensation, annual equity compensation and target total direct compensation for each of our named executive officers, as compared against the Compensation Assessment.
 Compensia then presented this information to the compensation committee for its review and use.

 Our success largely depends on the skills, experience and efforts of our key personnel, including Mr. Larsen, Dr. Short and Mr. Nance.
-Generally, the compensation committee wants to ensure that compensation for its executive officers is competitive in the market place and incentivizes our executive officers to remain with the Company and to work to move the Company to the next stage in its development.
+Generally, the compensation committee wants to ensure that compensation for its executive officers is competitive in the market place and provides incentives for our executive officers to remain with the Company and to work to move the Company to the next stage in its development.
 The compensation committee also considers various factors such as Company performance and individual performance, the importance of the officer's role and the scope of the officer's responsibilities (for example, job responsibilities that are broader than the specific position may suggest).
-Further, in fiscal 2014, the compensation committee compared the compensation of our Chief Executive Officer, Chief Technology Officer and Chief Scientist, and Chief Financial Officer to the Compensation levels (both base salary and target annual incentives) and equity compensation that resulted in total compensation for our Chief Executive Officer, Chief Technology Officer and Chief Scientist, and Chief Financial Officer that that fell above the 75th percentile of our Peer Group from the Compensation Assessment.
-The compensation committee believes these targets were appropriate for fiscal 2014 given the significant progress the Company made toward its financial and operational milestones in fiscal 2014 and the importance of Mr. Larsen, Dr. Short and Mr. Nance to the Company.
+Further, in fiscal 2015, the compensation committee compared the compensation of our Chief Executive Officer, Chief Technology Officer and Chief Scientist, and Chief Financial Officer to the Compensation levels (both base salary and target annual incentives) and equity compensation that resulted in total compensation for our Chief Executive Officer, Chief Technology Officer and Chief Financial Officer that fell at the 40th, 50th and 55th percentile, respectively, of our Peer Group from the Compensation Assessment.
+The compensation committee believes these targets were appropriate for fiscal 2015 given the significant progress the Company made toward its financial and operational milestones in fiscal 2015 and the importance of Mr. Larsen, Dr. Short and Mr. Nance to the Company.
 When determining compensation for the named executive officers, the compensation committee took into account that Mr. Nance works on a part-time basis.